 - AppSheet: A no-code mobile and web app builder that turns Google Sheets and databases into functional web and mobile apps.

 - Ninox: A low-code relational database platform that allows users to create highly customized workflows and data manipulations using its built-in formula language.
-It runs on multiple platforms including web, iOS, and macOS.
+It runs on multiple platforms, including web, iOS, and macOS.

 - Budibase: An open-source low-code platform that gives teams full control over hosting.

-- Quickbase: A low-code enterprise workflow automation platform specializing in process optimization, reporting, and compliance tracking
+- Quickbase: A low-code enterprise workflow automation platform specializing in process optimization, reporting, and compliance tracking.

 - TrackVia: A workflow automation and database management tool tailored for field operations, logistics, and compliance teams.
-It puts an emphasis on mobile accessibility and process automation
+It puts an emphasis on mobile accessibility and process automation.

 1. Superblocks